Budget, Planning and Performance

 - Continuously improve key processes, programs and systems.

-- Interviewed over 44,300 refugee applicants in 61 countries to support the admission of 30,000 refugees to the United States; completed 78,580 affirmative asylum applications; and processed 103,235 credible fear cases.
+- USCIS interviewed over 1,300 refugee applicants and supported the admission of almost 12,000 refugees to the United States2; adjudicated over 1,300 humanitarian parole requests; completed3 over 56,000 affirmative asylum applications; and processed over 33,500 credible fear cases and almost 7,500 reasonable fear cases.

-- Awarded nearly $10 million in Citizenship and Assimilation grants under two competitive funding opportunities to 41 organizations, located in 24 states, to help approximately 27,500 lawful permanent residents prepare for naturalization and to promote assimilation through increased knowledge of English, U.S. history, and civics.
+- USCIS awarded $9.8M in citizenship and integration grants under two competitive funding opportunities to 39 organizations, located in 18 states, to help approximately 27,500 permanent residents prepare for naturalization and increased knowledge of English, U.S. history, and civics.

-- Processed approximately 18 million immigration status queries from public benefit-granting agencies (e.g., federal agencies, state departments of motor vehicles, and state and local social service agencies) through the Systematic Alien Verification for Entitlements (SAVE) program.
-SAVE helps these agencies ensure that only qualified applicants receive public benefits and licenses.
+- USCIS processed approximately 19 million immigration status queries from public benefit-granting agencies through the Systematic Alien Verification for Entitlements (SAVE) program.